 If you are considering a DNA test, Kelly’s warning cannot be stressed enough.
 Don’t take a test if you can’t handle what you may find out.
 She gives some startling odds in this link.

 If you have questions about DNA testing in general, I am happy to help or refer you to a source that may be better able to answer your question.
-I am familiar with AncestryDNA, DNA-me.co, FTDNA (Family Tree DNA), Geno 2.0 (sometimes called Nat Geo, short for National Geographic), 23andMe, Full Genomes, and several other companies.
+I am familiar with AncestryDNA, DNA-me.co (no longer in business), FTDNA (Family Tree DNA), Geno 2.0 (sometimes called Nat Geo, short for National Geographic), 23andMe, Full Genomes, and several other companies.